 Over the last several years, I have been helping state agencies and utilities develop deep decarbonization scenarios that follow a “pathways” approach to slashing emissions by 80 percent or more in several decades.
 At the same time, I have taken a leadership role in the growing pro-housing “Yes in…

-Zack is a Senior Associate in RMI’s Carbon Free Cities & States Practice where he is working to provide actionable information to state and local policymakers and advocates working to accelerate climate action.
+Zack is a Senior Associate in RMI’s US Program where he is working to provide actionable information to state and local policymakers and advocates working to accelerate climate action.
 He is working with RMI’s America’s Pledge team to ensure the United States achieves the country’s original commitments for the Paris climate Agreement, and is on a path to exceed these original commitments by reducing emissions consistent with a 1.5°C global temperature limit.

 Zack joined RMI after four years at Energy + Environmental Economics (E3), where he helped lead the “PATHWAYS” modeling team in developing economy-wide scenarios to achieve deep decarbonization goals.
 His clients included state agencies and electric utilities.
 Zack’s work helped highlight the importance of building electrification to California policymakers.